fbpx

 close

-Best Nursing Schools in Montana in 2023 (On-Campus & Online)
+Best Nursing Schools in Montana in 2024 (On-Campus & Online)

-Best Nursing Schools in Montana in 2023 (On-Campus & Online)
+Best Nursing Schools in Montana in 2024 (On-Campus & Online)

 Best Nursing Schools in Montana in 2020 (On-Campus & Online)Nursing services are in high demand in Montana, just as they are in every other state.
 For this reason, you’ll find that there are many opportunities to learn the trade and organizations that promote aspiring nurses.
 If you’re wondering what the RN annual salary comes to, the average hourly wage for registered nurses in Montana is just over $30 an hour, or $67,949 a year.
 The cost of living in Montana is below the national average, making this a comfortable median range pay rate.
 Montana has 15 total nursing schools.
 Here, we’ll rank the nursing schools in Montana according to reputation, popularity, and other benefits compared to other nursing schools in Montana.
 You can use this ranked list as a resource to research Montana’s best schools and learn which nursing program may be the best for you.

-Great Nursing Schools in Montana
+The Top Nursing Schools in Montana in 2024

 1. Helena College – University of Montana